hanabi/hanabi.github.io/Reference.md

   * Cathy has 2 unknown 2's.
 One 2 has been played already, so from Cathy's perspective, each 2 has a 1/4 chance of being the blue 2.
   * Thus, it is Bob's responsibility to save the blue 2.

+### The Ambiguous Finesse

+* Sometimes, the player that is supposed to blind-play a card into a *Finesse* is ambiguous.
+For example, in a 4-player game:
+  * Nothing is played on the stacks.
+  * Alice clues Donald about a red 2 as a *Play Clue*.
+  * Both Bob **and** Cathy have red 1 on their *Finesse Position*.
+  * Bob will think that it is a *Finesse* directed at Cathy, and he will discard.
+  * Next, Cathy thinks that Bob made a mistake and "missed" the *Finesse*.
+Cathy discards.
+* Here, Cathy is actually the one making the mistake.
+It follows from *High-Value Principle* that you should never assume that your teammates are making a mistake.
+If Bob is discarding, then it means that Cathy also has the exact same copy of the card, and Cathy should immediately blind-play.

+### The Ambiguous Finesse Pass-Back

+* When an *Ambiguous Finesse* occurs, one person will hesitate, not playing into the *Finesse*.
+Once that happens, it is usually clear that someone else on the team also has the matching card.
+Next, the other person should **immediately blind-play**, resolving the *Ambiguous Finesse* as fast as possible.
+* However, in some specific situations, the next person **cannot** blind-play the card, or else a misplay would occur.
+In these situations, the second person has to **also** hesitate, "passing" the blind-play back to the first person again.
+* For example, in a 4-player game:
+  * Blue 1 is played on the stacks.
+  * Alice clues blue to Donald, touching a blue 4 as a *Play Clue*.
+  * Bob sees that Cathy has the blue 2 on her *Finesse Position*.
+From his position, this must be a *Double Finesse*, with Cathy blind-playing the blue 2, and Bob blind-playing the blue 3 from his own *Finesse Position*.
+Bob discards.
+  * Cathy sees that Bob has the blue 2 on his *Finesse Position* and the blue 3 on his *Second Finesse Position*.
+  * Cathy also knows that the only reason that Bob would discard is if Cathy **also** had the blue 2 on her *Finesse Position*.
+Thus, Bob expects her to blind-play on this turn, and this is an *Ambiguous Finesse*.
+  * Normally, Cathy would blind-play the blue 2 herself.
+However, in this situation, if she blind-plays the blue 2, then Bob would go on to misplay the other blue 2, thinking that it is blue 3.
+  * Thus, Cathy must pretend like the *Finesse* is not on her all, and force Bob to be the one to blind-play first.
+Cathy discards her chop card, passing the *Finesse* back to Bob.
+  * Donald and Alice discard.
+  * Bob knows that Cathy was supposed to blind-play the blue 2, but she didn't.
+He must also have the blue 2.
+Furthermore, he must also have the blue 3, as that would be an excellent reason for Cathy to pass the *Finesse* back to him.
+Bob will now blind-play blue 2 and blue 3.
+* As a side note, you may be wondering why, in the above example, Cathy does not blind-discard her blue 2 from her *Finesse Position* instead of discarding her chop.
+This is because it is possible that Cathy does **not** have the blue 2 on her *Finesse Position* and instead has some other unrelated playable card as a *Layered Finesse*.
+Thus, Cathy must play it safe and discard her chop.
+(The *Layered Finesse* is a move covered in a later section.)

+### The Trash Order Chop Move

+* Sometimes, a player will have two known trash cards in their hand (and these cards are explicitly known trash, meaning that everyone on the team can equally see that they are known trash).
+* In this situation, the player is expected to discard the newest (left-most) trash card.
+* Thus, if a player skips over their newest trash card and instead discards the second newest trash card, they must be trying to communicate something extra.
+* This means that the next player should *Chop Move* (in a manner similar to a *Order Chop Move*).
+* Note that a player is not necessarily trying to perform a *Trash Order Chop Move* if the two trash cards have different kinds of clues on them.
+For example, by discarding specific trash cards, it can communicate that the player "sees" all of the non-trash possibilities of that card.

 ### The 3 Bluff

 * Typically, the player who receives a clue that causes a *Bluff* blind-play knows that the card that was clued is one-away from being playable.